MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/enable-mailbox-auditing.md

 The value `Admin, Delegate, Owner` indicates:

 - The default mailbox actions for all three logon types are being audited.
-This is the only value you'll see on Office 365 Group mailboxes.
+This is the only value you'll see on Microsoft 365 Group mailboxes.

 - An admin *has not* changed the audited mailbox actions for any logon type on a user mailbox or a shared mailbox.
 Note this is the default state after mailbox auditing on by default is initially turned on in your organization.